wabisque/wabisque-express-api-server-template/readme.md

     *	**USER**: The username of the user trying to access the database server.
     *	**PASSWORD**: The password of the user trying to access the database server.
     *	**DATABASE**: The database to be utilized by the server.
-*	**SERVER_PORT**: The port number at which the server listens to requests.
+*	**PORT**: The port number at which the server listens to requests.
 Leave this variable blank if you’d like to use the default port number.

 ## The Config Folder